 (5) Knowledge of federal occupational safety and health administration requirements, and

 (6) Knowledge of the state bid process and bid documents, and

 (7) Knowledge of competitive sourcing of supplies and equipment.

-(D) The administrator shall inform each entity if a decision of certification, in writing, If the administrator determines that an entity did not adequately demonstrate that the certification requirements were fulfilled as set forth in this rule, then the basis for that determination will be stated in writing to the entity.
+(D) The administrator shall inform each entity of the decision of certification or recertification, in writing.
+If the administrator determines that an entity did not adequately demonstrate that the certification requirements were fulfilled as set forth in this rule, then the basis for that determination will be stated in writing to the entity.

-(E) Upon certification, an agent may do any of the following:
+(E) Once certified, an agent may do any of the following:

 (1) Enter into a contract with the office to provide centralized business facilitation services and to act as a distributor of products and services for willing qualified nonprofit agencies.